ArduPilot/ardupilot_wiki/common/source/docs/common-ice.rst

 What to Buy
 -----------

-- Gas motor with built-in ignition
+- Gas motor and ignition module
+- RC Switch for controlling power to ignition module like 'this one from milehighrc.com <http://milehighrc.com/switch.html>'
 - Optionally an electric starter like `this one from milehighrc.com <http://milehighrc.com/EME_E_Start.html>`__

 Connection and Configuration
 ----------------------------

-The engine's ignition and (optional) starter should be connected to the flight controller's servo outputs
+The engine's ignition power switch and (optional) starter should be connected to the flight controller's servo outputs

 [site wiki="plane"]
 - Set :ref:`ICE_ENABLE <ICE_ENABLE>` = 1 to enable the ICE feature (you may need to reload parameters after setting this in order to see below parameters)